-Use these two simple tools to remember your dreams when you wake and improve your intuition.
+Use these two simple tools to vividly remember your dreams when you wake up.

 The information received in a dream bypasses the ego.

 Your ego is the avatar you've made for yourself to function (relatively) like a normal person in life.
-It's the information on your driver's license, the opinions you have about your family, and the reason you swing left or right at the voting polls.
+It's the information on your driver's license, your opinions about your family, and why you swing left or right at the voting polls.
 There is nothing wrong with your ego, and we all have one.
 However, your ego is like the filter on your phone that changes a so-so selfie into a polished, faux version of who you are.
 The ego is judgmental, resists life, and hides behind fear.
 Our past experiences and beliefs about ourselves misconstrue intuitive knowledge.

 Our dreams bypass these preconceived notions about the world & other people to get right down to the heart of it all.
 Dreams are a direct link to the subconscious mind, where a hidden wealth of knowledge awaits you.